BBS2

 Bardet–Biedl syndrome 2 protein is a protein that in humans is encoded by the BBS2 gene.

 This gene encodes a protein of unknown function.
 Mutations in this gene have been observed in patients with Bardet–Biedl syndrome type 2.
-Bardet–Biedl syndrome is an autosomal recessive disorder characterized by severe pigmentary retinopathy, obesity, polydactyly, renal malformation, and mental retardation.
+Bardet–Biedl syndrome is an autosomal recessive disorder characterized by severe pigmentary retinopathy, obesity, polydactyly, renal malformation, and intellectual disability.